Contributed by Staff of Timberline Knolls

 The process of recovering from an addiction is a transformative journey, one that touches and challenges an individual on multiple levels: physically, emotionally, and spiritually.
 Most addiction specialists would agree that substance abuse is something that results from a combination of complex factors and cannot be solely blamed on one thing.
-This translates into the need for comprehensive treatment in recovery that can adequately address the intricacies involved with addiction behaviors.
+By allowing God to change your character, it can improve treatment in recovery and can adequately address the intricacies involved with addiction behaviors.

 Understanding the Spiritual Nature of Addiction

 While it is easy to focus on the physical and emotional aspects of substance abuse and addiction, it is important to understand the spiritual nature of human beings and the crucial aspect of practicing spirituality in addiction recovery.
 When it comes to spirituality, many individuals may be unsure of what this involves, and this often goes beyond the scope of religion in itself.

 Spirituality can be characterized as a belief in something greater than oneself and the recognition of a higher power that gives perspective and purpose to life.
 For most people, this involves the belief in and connection to God.

 Many people may find a connection to God through the practice of religion, but for those who are struggling with alcoholism or drug addiction, there is often a severe lack of spirituality.
 This is where allowing God to change your character can make a difference.

 Substance abuse and addiction alters perspective and reality quite dramatically, in that an addict’s focus in life becomes achieving the next “high” and finding ways to obtain their drug of choice.
 In this mentality, any sense of spirituality tends to become lost, as addiction keeps a person choosing anything but the object of their addiction.

 For many individuals who might be struggling with an addiction to drugs or alcohol, it may be said that the addiction arose from a spiritual void.
 Reestablishing a sense of spirituality in one’s life through addiction recovery begins with comprehensive treatment.